-The following staff will work together to achieve the goals of the project: 1) Dr. Nathaniel St. Pierre, Stone Child College President: Dr. St. Pierre is the SCC President and strongly supports all efforts of expanding the technological capacity of the college and the community.
-As technology continually changes, Dr. St. Pierre supports new and innovative ideas to stay current in society, including the use of iPads in classrooms, offering online classes, and providing more computer lab-based learning classes.
-Dr. St. Pierre will contribute 4% of his time in-kind to the project to help with administrative duties.
-As President of the College, he administers many programs of similar size and scope and is well-prepared to administratively oversee the CLP.
-For a full overview of Mr. St. Pierre's relevant experience, please see his attached resume.
+The following staff will work together to achieve the goals of the project: 1) Mrs. Cory Sangrey-Billy, Interim SCC President: Ms. Sangrey-Billy is the SCC President and strongly supports all efforts of expanding the technological capacity of the college and the community.
+As technology continually changes, Ms. Sangrey-Billy supports new and innovative ideas to stay current in society, including the use of iPads in classrooms, offering online classes, and providing more computer lab-based learning classes.
+She will contribute 5% of her time in-kind to the project to help with administrative duties.
+As President of the College, she administers many programs of similar size and scope and is well-prepared to administratively oversee the CLP.
+For a full overview of Ms. Sangrey-Billy's relevant experience, please see her attached resume.
 2) Joy Bridwell, Stone Child College/Rocky Boy Community Librarian: Ms. Bridwell will contribute 25% of her time as Head Librarian to this project as an in-kind contribution.
-Her duties include: planning the acquisition, organization, maintenance, utilization and retention of materials and equipment in the library; supervising the library staff; developing work schedules, authorize time sheets, leave and assignments; planning and implementing programs relating to the automation of the library operations; being responsible for resource sharing with the member libraries of Western Library Network; working closely with the Dean of Academics, Faculty/Advisors and Student Services Director; and documenting the circulation and inventories which are kept with an integrated library management system.
-Ms. Bridwell has served as the Librarian for three years.
-For the 5 years prior, she has served as the Library Assistant, a role that has prepared her perfectly for her role as Head Librarian.
+Her duties include: planning the acquisition, organization, maintenance, utilization and retention of materials and equipment in the library; supervising the library staff; developing work schedules, authorizing time sheets, leave and assignments; planning and implementing programs relating to the automation of the library operations; being responsible for resource sharing with the member libraries of Western Library Network; working closely with the Dean of Academics, Faculty/Advisors and Student Services Director; and documenting the circulation and inventories which are kept with an integrated library management system.
+Ms. Bridwell has served as the Librarian for four years.
+For the 5 years prior, she served as the Library Assistant, a role that has prepared her perfectly for her role as Head Librarian.
 For further detail on her experience, please see her attached resume.
 3) Samantha Courchane, Library Assistant: Samantha Courchane will contribute 50% of her time as Library Assistant to the project.
 Her duties will include: cataloging, labeling and shelving books; ordering library supplies; supervising student worker(s); answering the phone; cataloging magazines and newspapers; helping patrons to find the materials they need; and serving as a mentor to library patrons.

-The first objective of the CLP is to improve the quality of and access to library and information services by enhancing electronic linkages between the library and the community.
-We will use many resources and complete a variety of activities in or order to achieve this objective.
+The first objective of the CLP is to improve the quality of and access to library and information services between the library and the community.
+We will use many resources and complete a variety of activities in order to achieve this objective.
 All three staff above will be used to accomplish this objective.
-The first activity in achieving this goal is to purchase a mobile barcode scanner and two iPad minis.
-Specifically, these will be used to increase the number of patrons to the library by giving us the ability to sign patrons up for the library off site.
-This will give us a chance to share what the library does with the entire community and ease the process of accessing the services we offer.
-These tools will also be used to inventory collections within the library.
-Currently, we don't have the ability to sign community events for library services off site.
-The scanner and ipads will also improve our ability to inventory collections.
-In addition, we will purchase one security mirror to increase security near the computer lab area.
-This will reduce misuse and vandalism.
+The first activity in achieving this goal is to purchase a security gate which will increase library security.
+Next, we will expand the book collections, maintain memberships and consortiums.
 Finally, to achieve this goal the library will maintain an extensive collection of memberships and database subscriptions.
-These are both on- and offline, and can keep our community members up to date on current events in the news and educational innovations in the college.
+These are both on- and offline and can keep our community members up to date on current events in the news and educational innovations in the college.
+The final activity is to disseminate community events to all the stakeholders and draw more people into the library to utilize all the services offered.